Rahul0598/blog-source/content/posts/I507/index.md

 ## Onboarding Experience

 The first time you launch the application, you are greeted with a swipe-able screen showing and describing the features of the application.
 I have personally never swiped all the way to the end of such tutorials on any app.
 So, when I first downloaded the app too, I skipped after the first few slides.
-Perhaps the tutorial were a video, then I would've watched it instead of the slides.
+If the tutorial were a video, then I would've watched it instead of the slides.

 Few of the screenshots describing the available features, other than the primary feature of tracking sleep.